 Sermon preached by the Rev'd Fr.
-Donald L. Turner, Vicar, St. Peter's-at-the-Light Episcopal Church, Barnegat Light, New Jersey, October 14, 2018 (Proper 23 - Year B).
+Donald L. Turner, Vicar, St. Peter's-at-the-Light Episcopal Church, Barnegat Light, New Jersey, December 9, 2018 (Advent 2 - Year C).

 In the Name of the Father, and of the Son, and of the Holy Spirit.